 Signs instructing Japanese Americans to report to assembly centers where the government would send them to prison camps in the desert

 After the war ended, many Japanese immigrants and their children returned to their pre-war locations.
 Many also did not.
 In the post-war era, many people found their former communities openly hostile toward them and moved to other parts of the United States, such as Colorado, Illinois, New Jersey, and New York.

 The Epworth Christian community largely returned to Portland and re-established their church.
 The church served as a temporary shelter for many after the war when finding housing was particularly difficult.
 In the 1950s most of the first generation Japanese immigrants naturalized and became American citizens.
 The Epworth Methodist Church persists to this day and continues to serve the Japanese and Japanese American community in Portland.

 We honor our Japanese roots through our traditions.
 We honor the sacrifices of our Japanese ancestors while also remaining mindful that the ancestors of many other Asian Americans and Pacific Islander Americans today suffered horrific abuse under Japanese colonial rule during and before World War II.
 And though we remain committed to our heritage, we also welcome people of all backgrounds.
 Our faith in Christ informs a solemn commitment to serving people affected by systemic oppression: people at various intersections of oppression including those who identify as gay, lesbian, bisexual, or transgender; people of color and other marginalized communities.
 Our vision for Christianity is an inclusive vision where all people can experience the love of Jesus Christ.

-In the COVID-19 era, we have had to move our services online, but you can still attend by signing up on this website!
+In the COVID-19 era, we have had to move our services online, but recently started going back in person.
+You can now attend either in person or online by signing up on this website!
 We look forward to meeting you!

 For more information on our history, check out this page at the Oregon Historical Society.